Flotomate/product_docs/source/package-deployment/sp-computer-management.rst

    In this tab, you can view all Deployment Requests that are giving Patch/Package/Registry Deployment instructions to the Computer.
 You also view their :ref:`statuses <sp-deployment-status>`.

+- Section-C is where you can deploy/uninstall patch and packages.

 .. _sp-computer-health-management: